rrigato/architecture/clean_architecture/first_edition.md

 - higher level components know nothing of lower level components
 - stable abstractions principle = more abstract components should be more stable

+# business_rules_ch20
+- entities are enterprise-specific business rules that exist in parallel to your application
+- usecases are independent of whether the application is delivered on the web, cli, dial up, etc.
+- usecases define the application specific business rules that define the interaction between input/output and what entities are used in the process

+- usecases depend on Entities from a flow of control perspective, but are defined according to the needs of the usecase by the dependency inversion principle

+> we certainly do not want our usecases to know about our HTML or SQL